Jump To Section:

 Back to Christmas and Santa's Post Office is absolutely our favourite feature of Christmas in Crieff.
 After the Christmas Market, Santa leaves James Square and heads up to his Post Office at the Old Town Hall to officially open it up for business.
 Children (and adults!) come from far and wide to this Victorian recreation to post their letters to Santa, we will be popping in with ours very soon!

-Hopefully this blog has inspired you to book your next trip to Crieff and explore all that it and the area of Strathearn has to offer.
+Hopefully this blog has inspired you to book your next trip to Crieff and explore all that it and the area of Strathearn and Perthshire has to offer.
 You may need to visit a few times to discover this gem of a place.
 I'm definitely inspired to revisit the area!
-If you would like to book an appointment at our lovely shop you can do so here, or just pop in any day of the week except Sundays.
+If you would like to book an appointment at our lovely shop you can do so here, or just pop in any day of the week.

 Image Sources: